Martiless/hangman/README.md

 1. Clear screen function was not working:
       * As this was a new concept to me I was unsure of what the correct paramaters should be.
 I troubleshooted and found a solution that allows the program to check what os is being used.
 1. Getting the correct letters to add to the answer_area:
+      * I added a line of code into the start game function that included the .join() method.
+This did work to add the correctly guessed letter to the answer area but it also created more problems as stated below.
+1. The guessed letters could be guessed over and over again:
+      *
+1. The correct letter would go into the answer_area servel times:
       *

 ## Unfixed Bugs: